VoxeLibre/VoxeLibre/mods/PLAYER/mcl_skins/README.md

 Register a function to be called whenever a player skin changes.
 The function will be given a player ObjectRef as a parameter.

-### `mcl_skins.make_hand_texture(base, colorspec)`
+### `mcl_skins.get_skin_list()`
-Generate a texture string from a base texture and color.
-This function is used by mods that want to have a first person hand textured like the player skin.
+This function is used by mods that want a list of skins to register nodes that use the player skin as a texture.
+Returns an array of tables containing information about each skin.
+Each table contains the following properties:

+`id`: A string representing the node ID.
+A node can be registered using this node ID.
+`texture`: A texture string that can be used in the node defintion.
+`slim_arms`: A boolean value.
+If true, this texture is used with the "female" player mesh.
+Otherwise the regular mesh is to be used.

+### `mcl_skins.get_node_id_by_player(player)`
+`player` is a player ObjectRef.
+Returns a string node ID based on players current skin for use by mods that want to register nodes that use the player skin.

 ### `mcl_skins.save(player)`
 Save player skin. `player` is a player ObjectRef.